 f.
 Have responsibility for the quality of data provided to AcctTwo; consultation for validation of data provided and feedback to assist Customer in providing accurate data will be billed in addition to the SOW described in the project as standard rates; and

 g.
-Notify AcctTwo of meeting changes or cancellations at least twenty-four (24) hours prior to the scheduled meeting time; if Customer postpones or cancels meetings without proper notice, AcctTwo reserves the right to charge for the time allocated for any cancelled meeting; and
+Use best efforts to notify AcctTwo of meeting changes or cancellations at least twenty-four (24) hours prior to the scheduled meeting time; and

 h.
 Provide such customer materials or information as AcctTwo may reasonably request to carry out the Services in a timely manner, including software IDs, software testing environments, and testing data, and ensure that such customer materials or information are complete and accurate in all material respects.